derekyee97/Inconvenient_Phone_Number_Entry/README.md

 # Inconvenient_Phone_Number_Entry

-A program demonstrating funny inconvenient ways to enter in a phone number.
+A program demonstrating funny inconvenient ways to enter in a phone number that I have seen online.
 This application utilizes JavaFX for all its GUI components.
 ## These implementations should NOT come to mind when creating a way to enter a phone number for data.